Super easy Candy Bar Cookie Bars that can be made with almost any candy bar of your choice!

 These bars are super easy to make.
 WAY easier than cookies, because you don’t have to scoop them or chill the dough, and you can bake the whole thing at once.

-I used my favourite Chocolate Chip Cookie recipe for the dough, skipped the chocolate chips, and instead added 4 different kinds of
+I used my favorite Chocolate Chip Cookie recipe for the dough, skipped the chocolate chips, and instead added 4 different kinds of

 chocolate candy bars.